 Article 5 Service

 - Translate the documents.
 English is one of Malta’s official languages, so game over, right?
 Pack up and go home?
-Not so fast, counsel… make sure your defendant speaks English, because his U.S. Due Process rights follow him, in a sense.
-Anybody sued in a U.S. court must be served in a language they understand, so if they don’t speak English, translation is still necessary.*
+Not so fast, counsel… make sure your defendant speaks English, because his U.S. Due Process rights– and Canadian Natural Justice rights– follow him, in a sense.
+Anybody sued in a U.S. or Canadian court must be served in a language they understand, so if they don’t speak English, translation is still necessary.*

 - Fill out a USM-94.
 Be very careful about ensuring that it is complete and concise, and make sure that it is signed by a court official or an attorney.
 If it is not, make sure that the person signing is commissioned by the court.